 Step 4: Configure Conditions, Validators, and Post Functions

-- Conditions: Restrict who can transition an issue (e.g., only a QA lead can transition from “Resolved” to “Closed”).
+- Conditions: Restrict who can transition an issue (e.g., only a QA lead or the correct person can transition from “Resolved” to “Closed”).

-- Post Functions: Automate repetitive tasks (e.g., notify watchers, update fields, or assign the bug to QA after resolution).
+- Post Functions: Automate repetitive tasks (e.g., notify watchers, automatically update fields or statuses, or assign the bug to QA after resolution).

 Step 5: Link Your Workflow with a Project